1g4-mirror/pv/README.md

 # Compilation

-To compile the package, type "`sh ./configure`", which should generate a Makefile for your system.
-You may then type "`make`" to build everything, and "`make install`" to install it.

-See the file "[docs/INSTALL](./docs/INSTALL)" for more about the _configure_ script.
+See "[docs/INSTALL](./docs/INSTALL)" for more about the _configure_ script.

+The typical process for a system-wide install is:

+    sh ./configure --prefix=/usr --localstatedir=/var --sysconfdir=/etc
+    make
+    sudo make install

+This requires the build toolchain ("`sudo apt install build-essential`" on Debian or Ubuntu systems).

-If this is not a packaged release, you will need the GNU build system tools (`autoconf`, `aclocal`, `autopoint`, `automake`) and the `gettext` development tools.
-You can then run "`autoreconf -is`" to generate the "`configure`" script.
+If this is not a packaged release, the _configure_ script is not included.
+It is generated with the GNU build system tools (_autoconf_, _aclocal_, _autopoint_, _automake_); _gettext_ is also needed.
+On Debian or Ubuntu, run "`sudo apt install automake autopoint gettext`".
+Once those tools are in place, call "`autoreconf -is`" to generate the _configure_ script, and run it as described above.

 # Copyright, bug reporting, and acknowledgements